Farrah Abraham’s Daughter Sophia Sparks Teen Pregnancy Predictions As Horrified Fans React To New Video

 “Another teen mom in the making,” read the most upvoted comment, with 22 users driving the words up in the space of six hours.

-“Next 16 and Pregnant coming soon” was the second-most-popular comment.
+“Next 16 and Pregnant coming soon,” read the second-most-popular comment.

 This comment came with a sarcastic, but nonetheless concerned-sounding response.